OrenMustaki/SlurmToBash/README.md

 Convert Slurm nodes range expression to a list of nodes
 =======================================================

-*Takes Slurm nodes range expression and convert it to a python list of nodes or print it.*
+*Takes Slurm nodes range expression and convert it to a python list of nodes or print it as a seperated list of nodes.*

 This script was tested using python3 3.6.3